papoita/software_testing_study/resources/TDD_mocha_chai.md

   - can be written with either should,expect assert.
 Dependent on team

  Assert in Chai is much more diverse than node assertions

+ # Fearless refactor

+ Thanks to the test suite you can refactor, modify, optimize and alwasy make sure that code is working the way it should.

+ make sure that you have several it's for redundancy and attack edge cases

+ you can run mocha and see the console.log there